Table of Contents:

-So, you’ve found someone selling counterfeit copies of your product on eBay.
-You’re not the first.
+So, what happens if you’ve found someone selling counterfeit copies of your product on eBay?
 Here at Red Points, we deal with problems like these constantly, so we’ve created this straightforward guide to help you report the eBay seller, and to take down those fake products.

 First things first, you’ll want to have all the important details ready.